A guide to tropical modifications: Definitions and examples

-A tropical polynomial is a {\bf tropical} sum (i.e. we use the operation $+_{\trop}$) of a finite number of tropical monomials.
-A point $X'=(X_1,X_2,\dots,X_n)$ belongs to the zero set of a tropical polynomial $f$ if $-\infty\in f(X')$.
+With the above multivalued convention, a point \(X\) belongs to the zero set of \(f\) if \(-\infty\in f(X)\).
+Equivalently, in the usual single-valued notation, \(X\) is a point where the maximum in \eqref{eq_poly} is attained by at least two monomials.
+We say that $f$ {\it vanishes} at $X$.
 A tropical hypersurface (as a set) is the zero set of a tropical polynomial on $\TT^n$. \end{definition}

-\begin{remark} In order to have the balancing condition satisfied, one has to provide a tropical hypersurface with weights on its faces of the maximal dimension.
-We assume that the reader understands how to do it.
-We also suppose that the reader knows the definition of an abstract tropical variety.
-If it is not the case, refer to \cite{mikh2}.
+\begin{remark} Note that the zero set of $F$ is the set where the maximum in the right-hand side of \eqref{eq_poly} is attained at least twice; this coincides with the standard definition of a tropical hypersurface \cite{BIMS}.
+We assign weights to the maximal-dimensional faces of the tropical hypersurface.
+On a codimension-one face where exactly two monomials with exponent vectors \(u,v\in\ZZ^n\) dominate, the weight is the lattice length of \(u-v\), i.e.

+For non-generic faces this is understood by refinement, or equivalently by the usual lattice-index definition.
+Refer to \cite{mikh2} for details.

 \end{remark}